tvsudhir/ConnectObjects/README.md

 ConnectObjects
 ==============

-Connecting different object methods into a sequence.
+Connecting one object method to another object method, thereby giving a sequence to the events occurring.